LaxmanSinghTomar/github-actions-demo/README.md

-# CML with DVC use case
+# CML with DVC use case Update

 This repository contains a sample project using [CML](https://github.com/iterative/cml) with DVC to push/pull data from cloud storage and track model metrics.
 When a pull request is made in this repository, the following will occur:
 - GitHub will deploy a runner machine with a specified CML Docker environment